 Always keep track of how much sulfur is going into the soil, but never limit these important elements because of their sulfate component.
 The sulfate form of sulfur doesn’t do any harm to our friends the microbes, but the elemental form of sulfur does set them back for a short time.
 So, we limit Ag Sulfur to less than 100 lbs/ac.

-So, in figuring how much sulfur our soil needs, we will consider these three parameters:
+So, in figuring how much sulfur our soil needs, we will consider the following three parameters:

 We will apply whatever sulfur is required to carry the sulfate forms of important minerals into the soil.
 We will supply at least enough sulfur to grow our next crop, and apply additional sulfur when there are excess minerals in the soil.